 - 3 oz cooked chicken cut into chunks

 - 2 tablespoons plain yogurt

 Heat the olive oil up and sauté the potato until it is translucent.
-Add the mushrooms; keep stirring, adding the rice and sweet corn.
+Add cut kale.
+Keep stirring, adding the rice and sweet corn.
 Add the chicken then stir a bit longer; reduce the heat to low.
 Stir an additional 2 to 3 minutes.
 Mix in the yogurt, reduce heat to lowest possible setting.
 Cover and let cook for five more minutes, stirring occasionally.
-Allow it to cool completely, then sprinkle with sesame oil.
+Allow it to cool completely, then sprinkle with a few drops sesame oil.

 4. Bulky Puppy Pasta

 This bulk recipe provides enough food to last your pooch for a while, while bringing a taste of Italy to the bowl.

 - 2 pounds shaped pasta (whatever you think appropriate for your dog’s size and eating habits)

 - 32 ounces of cottage cheese